 The same for sweet potatoes, one of the top 10 food crops in the world and heavily used in third world countries.
 Unfortunately, many African countries refuse to allow GM crops to be grown.

 Golden rice.
 Rice naturally produces beta-carotene in the leaves but not in the grain that we eat.
 As the plant develops, it turns off the biosynthetic pathway for beta-carotene to the grain.
-A couple of university researchers in Europe inserted two genes into rice to restart this biosynthetic pathway so beta carotene can accumulate in the grain.
+A couple of university researchers in Europe inserted two genes into rice to restart this biosynthetic pathway so

 These arguments aside, how about the millions of acres of farmland in developing countries that do not have access to the pesticides and other crop protection technologies that we do?
-What happens to the people those farmers are trying to feed, when their crops are destroyed by insects or disease?
-Genetically modified crops can save lives and feed millions.
+What happens to the people those farmers are trying to

 And they are scientifically proven to be undeniably safe.
 No legitimate scientific question remains that questions its safety.